MaxMayoris/estacion-dulce-android/README.md

 ## 🔄 Version History

+- **v6.3** - Improved StatisticsFragment charts: limited recipe and product charts to top 10, changed purchase charts to red, removed decimals from all chart values and Y-axis labels
 - **v6.2** - Fixed search bar clearing in PersonFragment when creating new person, add new graphics to Statistics
 - **v6.1** - Added FCM push notifications for low stock alerts with deep linking to product edit screen
 - **v6.0** - Migrated OpenAI to Firebase Functions with MCP server integration for intelligent queries and improved security